EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we reached 2.7 million downloads… You’ve made my little set one of the most used by VSC community (well, really far behind the first, but still!).
-Thanks for your support!
-You’re amazing. ♥

 ## How to use

 After installation and activation, you should go in settings (`File` → `Preferences` on Windows, or `Code` → `Preferences` on OSX), choose `File Icon Theme`, and select `VSCode Great Icons`.